Walker Hayes & Wife Laney Lose Newborn Child Shortly After Birth

 The Hayes’ children, three boys and three girls, were “losing their minds excited” about the arrival of a new sibling, said the musician to Taste of Country in an interview this past November.

-His children range in age from 2 to 11 years old, noted People, who also stated that Walker and Laney were high school sweethearts.
+His children range in age from 2 to 11-years-old, noted People, who also stated that Walker and Laney were high school sweethearts.

 “They’re just kids, but them being proud of me means so much to me, and I can tell that they are,” Hayes admitted to People in December.